 Income tax returns should be filed individually on a calendar-year basis between 1 March and 1 June in the year following the year of assessment.
 In case the annual income in 2022 exceeds EUR 78,100, the tax return should be submitted between 1 April and 1 July 2023 to recalculate PIT and ST. Husbands and wives may not file joint returns.

 If a person’s total income from capital gains exceeds EUR 1,000 quarterly, a capital gains tax return should be filed quarterly by the 15th day of the month following the quarter in which relevant income was earned.

 If a person’s total income from capital gains does not exceed EUR 1,000 quarterly, a capital gains tax return should be filed by 15 January in the following year.

 Latvian employers are required to withhold income tax on employment income paid to employees and remit the tax to the tax authorities.

 Residents employed by foreign employers are required to calculate and pay advance income tax on a monthly basis.

-A taxpayer registered as a performer of economic activity must pay EUR 50 within 15 days after filing a tax return if their income for the tax period is less than the minimum wage or zero.
+A taxpayer registered as a performer of economic activity must pay EUR 50 if their income for the tax period is less than the minimum wage or zero.

 Additional tax is payable by 23 June after filing the annual tax return.
 If the additional tax exceeds EUR 640, then payment may be split into three equal instalments due by 23 June, 23 July, and 23 August.
 If the filing deadline is 1 July, then payment deadlines are postponed by one month.